AGCoL

 2 Collinear Sets

-The image on the right shows one collinear set with 6 brown hit wires that are not part of the set.
+The image below shows a collinear set of 4 genes and 6 brown hit-wires that are not part of the set.
 The following explains them, using the symbols g0 (hits 0 genes), g1 (hits 1 gene), g2 (hits paired genes, at least one on each chromosome).

 1g1Ignored, not part of the set since it does not hit paired genes.